 It is the Group's policy to conduct all of its business in an honest and ethical manner.
-The Group takes a zerotolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all its business dealings and relationships wherever it operates.
+The Group takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all its business dealings and relationships wherever it operates.
 The Group's policy and the procedures that implement it are designed to support that commitment.
 The Board has made enquiries of its third-party service providers to ensure their procedures and policies are in place.
-Refer to page 33 for more information.
+See above for more information.